JuliaGeodynamics/GeoParams.jl/README.md

 ### 5. Dependencies

 ### 6. Contributing
 Help with developing this package is highly appreciated.
 You can contribute for example by adding new creep laws or by adding new constitutive relationships.
 If you invest a bit of time now, it will save others in the community a lot of time!
-This

-The simplest way to do this is by cloning the repository, and creating a local
+The simplest way to do this is by cloning the repository, and creating a new branch for your feature.
+Once you are happy with what you added (and after you added a test to ensure that it will keep working with future changes), create a pull request and we will evaluate & merge it.